 I grew up with and currently have a great deal of body privilege.
-And it unknownlingly blinded me from the realities of existing in this world in a non-dominant body.
+For many years I was ignorant of the realities of existing in this world in a non-dominant body.
 It was not until I started working as a dietitian in an eating disorder treatment center that I learned how tremendous the toll of oppression truly is on bodies.
 Especially bodies that fall outside of the cis-heteronormative ableist Eurocentric beauty ideals.
-Lindo Bacon’s first book was my intro to a Health at Every Size(R) approach but I was still blinded by my privilege.

 It wasn’t until I left the treatment center and started in private practice that I realized how my work lacked intersectional awareness and was definitely still doing harm.
-Now I use my privilege to remind me of my blind spots and to ground myself in curiosity, compassion, and humility.
-I seek out and pay for the labor of wise teachers who are helping me to know my limitations and to be a better provider because of it.
+Now I ground myself in curiosity, compassion, and humility.
+I seek out and pay for the labor of wise teachers who are helping me to know my limitations and to become a better provider because of it.
 Discovering body acceptance or more so body liberation has made me a more thoughtful, authentic, impassioned, and decent human and aligned my patient care with that part of my humanity as well.

 What advice do you have for other people who are learning to love and accept their bodies?